exercism/elm/exercises/concept/paulas-palindromes/.docs/instructions.md

 You decide to do this using an Elm [sandbox][browser-sandox] application.

-The application will have a Text Box, that Paula can type her guess into, and text stating whether or not the text in the box is a palindrome or not.
+The application will have a text box, that Paula can type her guess into, and text stating whether or not the text in the box is a palindrome.
-The text will update whenever the text in the Text Box changes.
+The text will update whenever the text in the text box changes.

 ## 1. Define the Model and Msg types for the application